 A number of parishioners are licensed to bring healing ministry and anointing to the sick.
 We offer a monthly Eucharistic worship service at three neighbourhood nursing homes.
 Healing and prayer services are also held throughout the year when special needs arise.

-The Asian Christian Fellowship (Winnipeggers from India and Pakistan) worship in our building one Sunday each month.
+The Asian Christian Fellowship (Winnipeggers from India and Pakistan) worship in Urdu in our building one Sunday each month.

 We are very involved in and support various local, national and international outreach programs including but not limited to